-For example, in the eShopOnContainers ordering microservice, we implemented two sample decorators, a LogDecorator class and a ValidatorDecorator class.
-The decorator's implementation is explained in the next section.
-Note that in a future version, eShopOnContainers will migrate to MediatR 3 and move to behaviors instead of using decorators.
+For example, in the eShopOnContainers ordering microservice, we implemented two sample behaviors, a LogBehavior class and a ValidatorBehavior class.
+The implementation of the behaviors is explained in the next section by showing how eShopOnContainers uses MediatR 3 behaviors.

 Using message queues (out-of-proc) in the command's pipeline